-When the immigration officer reasonably finds a foreigner falls under the requirements for the deportation and she might run away, the officer can detain her with the approval from the head of immigration office.
+When the immigration officer reasonably finds a foreigner falling under the requirements for the deportation and risk of her running away, the officer can detain the person with approval from the head of immigration office.
 The duration of detention cannot exceed 10 days, which can be renewed up to 10 more days.
-During the detention, the officer interviews and decides whether to deport the individual or not.
+During this detention, the officer interviews and decides whether to deport the individual or not.

-When the immigration officer decides to deport a foreigner, the officer shall deliver the deportation order to the foreigner and immediately enforce him to leave South Korea.
+When the immigration officer decides to deport a foreigner, the officer shall deliver the deportation order to the foreigner and immediately take action to make the person leave South Korea.
 But, when the individual files a claim for refugee protection, the deportation order cannot be executed until the refugee claim is decided by the Korean authority.

-Then, how can you appeal the deportation order issued by the Korean immigration office?
-There are two ways to stop the deportation.
+Then, can you appeal the deportation order issued by the Korean immigration office?
+Yes, you can.
+There are two possible ways to stop the deportation.
 First, Continue reading

 Basically Korean labor Law doesn’t regulate employee’s having concurrent and/or additional job.
 However, most employment agreements(EA) prohibit employees from having additional jobs.
 So there have been many cases where employers fire employees based on his or her breach of prohibition of additional job clause in EA.

 In this regard, the court’s standpoint is that as having additional job is a matter of privacy Continue reading